 - 1. Use the heater in a well-ventilated area only.
 A partly-opened door or window near the heater will give enough ventilation.
-We do not recommend the use of this heater as the primary source of heat in sleeping quarters. - 2.
+This heater is not recommended for use in sleeping quarters. - 2.
 Use ONLY kerosene or No. 1 fuel oil.
 DO NOT USE GASOLINE, AS IT IS VOLATILE AND DANGEROUS.
 Do not use No. 2 or No. 3 fuel oil, as they contain tars which will contaminate the heater. - 3.
 Use the heater only on the specified electrical power.
 This is given on the heater instruction plate. - 4.
 Plug the heater into a grounded receptacle, or use a grounding adapter.
 Be sure the heater is grounded whenever it is in operation and whenever you are working on it.

-- 5. Keep the heater at least 4 feet from any combustible material. - 6.
+- 5. Keep the heater at least four feet from any combustible material. - 6.
 Do not use the heater in the presence of flammable vapors like those from paint or gasoline. - 7.
 Do not add fuel while the heater is operating.